Oxford University Catholic Chaplaincy

 About The Oxford University Catholic Chaplaincy

-The Oxford University Catholic Chaplaincy building is situated in the heart of Oxford, in Rose Place just off St Aldate’s.
-It offers a range of conference facilities for groups large and small, and can provide holiday accommodation for both individuals and families.
-You have a choice of Single, Twin, Double and Ensuite Rooms available in one of the most historic and atmospheric buildings.
+The building provides conference facilities for groups of all sizes, as well as holiday accommodation for individuals and families, with Single, Twin, Double, and Ensuite Rooms available in one of the city’s most historic and atmospheric settings.

 More from The Oxford Magazine